ten-protocol/go-ten/design/fast_finality.md

   * The sequencer is not able to "rewrite history" (or is strongly disincentivised from doing so), even for soft-final transactions
 * Censorship resistance
-  * End-users can bypass the sequencer to include transactions on the L1 directly (possibly at higher cost and slower finality)
+  * End-users have a mechanism to force the sequencer to include their transactions (possibly at higher cost and slower finality)
   * The sequencer distributes all soft-finalised transactions to all nodes
   * Nodes can easily prove whether a given soft-finalised transaction was hard-finalised, and in the correct order